 Third and fourth semester You may choose from a wide range of advanced courses in your specialisation to deepen and broaden the knowledge obtained during your Bachelor’s programme.
 You may also choose to gain practical experience or take courses at a lower level outside your special field.
 During this time, you may apply for one of the departmental student exchange agreements or other exchange agreements at the faculty and university.
 The final term is oriented towards a degree project.

-Demand is expected to increase in industry for employees with knowledge of issues related to sustainable development together with solid specialist knowledge in social sciences, natural sciences, jurisprudence and the humanities.
-Sectors concerned include, for example, electronic, construction, automotive, energy or forestry industries.
+Business and industry has an increasing demand for employees with knowledge of issues related to sustainable development together with specialisations in social sciences, natural sciences, jurisprudence and humanities.
+Sectors concerned include, for example, construction, transportation, energy or forestry industries.

 You will also be prepared for research studies and an academic career.